ZGaillard/BPMKP/README.md

-# Branch-and-Price Multiple Knapsack Toolkit

-Branch-and-price implementation for the Multiple Knapsack Problem (MKP).
-It provides classic and relaxed formulations, column generation, and a full branching loop backed by OR-Tools.
+# Branch-and-Price for the Multiple Knapsack Problem

 ## What’s inside